rabyj/EpiClass/README.md

 Exceptions:

-* Two tests are on standby (due to runtime).
+- Three tests are on standby (due to runtime).
-* One test is currently unimplemented.
+- One test is currently unimplemented.

-To run tests:
+To run tests, first uncompress fixtures `src/python/tests/fixtures.tar.xz` as folder `fixtures`.

 ```bash
 pytest src/python/tests